Supporting Child Well-Being & Children in Care

 Together with support from the Charles and Margery Barancik Foundation, Manatee Community Foundation is leading collaborative work with local organizations to produce better outcomes for children in foster care and foster families.
-Funds have supported the Early Childhood Court system in Manatee and Sarasota counties and a marketing campaign to recruit new foster families.
-To participate in the conversations or give to the Foster Care Fund of Manatee Community Foundation, email Susie Bowie.
+Funds have supported the Early Childhood Court system in Manatee and Sarasota counties and the efforts of many local nonprofits helping children and families through prevention, trauma-informed care, foster care services, and more.
+To participate in the conversations or give to the Foster Care Fund of Manatee Community Foundation, email MCFinfo@ManateeCF.org.

 A Focus on the Animals